pdxparrot/assets/SETUP.md

   * Implement the required interface
 * Create an empty Prefab and add the MainGameState component to it
 * **TODO:** setup the initial level and set the intial scene name
+  * Remove the camera
+  * Add to build settings
   * Check Make Initial Scene Active
 * Attach to the GameData
 * For a simple local game, adding ```GameStateManager.Instance.StartLocal(GameManager.Instance.GameData.MainGameStatePrefab);``` to the MainMenu override OnStart() will start the game in the main game state